emestanza3/VideoGame/mestanzae_m0_readme.md

 To test the player's ability to regenerate health make sure to take some damage from the mobs and then shoot at them This should result in a change in health that will be visable by a change in the health bar.

+From root directory there should be the readme and also the top level file called milestone0, open it and in then open the assests folder where the scenes folder can be found opening the scene level01.unity should prompt unity to open the scene for this assignment.